Azure/AppService/_posts/2026-04-06-quickdeploy.md

 ![Deployment steps]({{site.baseurl}}/media/2026/04/quickdeploy-3.jpg)

-After the deployment finishes, you can also view **runtime logs**, which makes it easier to confirm that your app has started successfully and spot any startup issues early.
+After the deployment succeeds, you can also view **runtime logs**, which makes it easier to confirm that your app has started successfully.

 ![Runtime logs]({{site.baseurl}}/media/2026/04/quickdeploy-4.jpg)

-This experience is designed to make getting started with Azure App Service for Linux faster and more straightforward, whether you’re deploying a simple app for the first time or iterating on an existing project.
+This experience is designed for developers who are new to App Service and want a straightforward way to get your code running.
+For production workloads and teams with established release processes, you’ll typically continue using an automated CI/CD pipeline (for example, GitHub Actions or Azure DevOps) for repeatable deployments.

 We’re continuing to improve the developer experience on App Service for Linux.
 Give it a try and let us know what you think.